phip1611/generic-tm1637-gpio-driver-rust/README.md

 message me on Twitter (https://twitter.com/phip1611)!

 ### Special thanks
-Special thanks to https://github.com/avishorp/TM1637.
-His driver for the Arduino platform helped me to understand how the TM1637 micro controller works.
-With his work and my effort I put into understanding the data sheet I could make this driver.
+Special thanks to the creator of the [driver for the Arduino](https://github.com/avishorp/TM1637).
+His/her (? - don't know) driver for the Arduino platform helped me to understand how the TM1637 micro controller works.
+With this work and my effort I put into understanding the data sheet I could make this driver.
 I also learned a lot about serial data transfer and the I2C-like serial bus protocol used by the TM1637.

-I don't use any of his code directly.
+I don't use any of the code.
 It just gave me some inspiration.

 ### Troubleshooting
 - Data is not correctly displayed on display